spex-xray/spex-help/source/threads/pionabs/pionabs.rst

     SPEX> par 1 10 fcov val 0
     SPEX> par 1 10 omega val 0

-Step 7: Set component relation along our line of sight
+Set component relation along our line of sight
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Set the component relation for the intrinsic AGN SED above the Lyman limit along our line-of-sight.